-Phosphorylation, P, and P, a defined as phosphorylation of ADP by P_i to ATP.
+Phosphorylation, P., and P./O2 ratio: Phosphorylation in the context of OXPHOS is defined as phosphorylation of ADP by Pi to form ATP.
 On the other hand, the term phosphorylation is used generally in many contexts, e.g., protein phosphorylation.
 This justifies consideration of a symbol more discriminating and specific than P as used in the P/O ratio (phosphate to atomic oxygen ratio), where P indicates phosphorylation of ADP to ATP or GDP to GTP.
-We propose the symbol P" for the endergonic (uphill) direction of phosphorylation ADP→ATP, and likewise the symbol P" for the corresponding exergonic (downhill) hydrolysis ATP→ADP (Fig. 2).
-P" refers mainly to electrontransfer phosphorylation but may also involve substratelevel phosphorylation as part of the tricarboxylic acid (TCA) cycle (succinyl-CoA ligase) and catalyzed phosphorylation of ADP by phosphoenolpyruvate Transphosphorylation is performed by adenylate kinase, creatine kinase, hexokinase and nucleoside diphosphate kinase.
-In isolated mammalian mitochondria, ATP production catalyzed by adenylate kinase (2 ADP \leftrightarrow ATP + AMP) proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017).
+We propose the symbol P" for the endergonic (uphill) direction of phosphorylation ADP ATP, and likewise the symbol P" for the corresponding exergonic (downhill) hydrolysis ATP→ADP (Fig. 2).
+P" refers mainly to electrontransfer phosphorylation but may also involve substrate-level phosphorylation as part of the tricarboxylic acid (TCA) cycle (succinyl-CoA ligase; phosphoglycerate kinase) and phosphorylation of ADP catalyzed by pyruvate kinase, and of GDP phosphorylated by phosphoenolpyruvate carboxykinase.
+Transphosphorylation is performed by adenylate kinase, creatine kinase, hexokinase and nucleoside diphosphate kinase.
+In isolated mammalian mitochondria, ATP production catalyzed by adenylate kinase (2 ADP ↔ ATP + AMP) proceeds without fuel substrates in the presence of ADP (Komlódi and Tretter 2017).
 Kinase cycles are involved in intracellular energy transfer and signal transduction for regulation of energy flux.

-The $P \gg O_2$ ratio $(P \gg /4 e^-)$ is two times the 'P/O' ratio $(P \gg /2 e^-)$ of classical bioenergetics. $P \gg O_2$ is a generalized symbol, independent phosphorylation assessment by determination of P_i consumption $(P_i/O_2 \text{ flux ratio})$, ADP depletion $(ADP/O_2 \text{ flux ratio})$, or ATP production $(ATP/O_2 \text{ flux ratio})$.
-The mechanistic $P \gg O_2 \text{ ratio}$ or $P \gg O_2 \text{ stoichiometry}$ is calculated from the proton-to- O_2 and proton-to-phosphorylation coupling stoichiometries (Fig. 1A),
+The $P \gg O_2$ ratio $(P \gg 4 e^-)$ is two times the 'P/O' ratio $(P \gg 2 e^-)$ of classical bioenergetics. $P \gg O_2$ is a generalized symbol, not specific for determination of P_i consumption $(P_i/O_2 \text{ flux ratio})$, ADP depletion (ADP/O2 flux ratio), or ATP production (ATP/O2 flux ratio).
+The mechanistic $P \gg O_2$ ratio-or $P \gg O_2$ stoichiometry-is calculated from the proton-to-O2 and proton-to-phosphorylation coupling stoichiometries (Fig. 1A):